Test-Optional Admissions: Introduction

 When constrained to use an imputation rule like no adverse inference, colleges may be worse off under test optional than test mandatory (by contrast with flexible imputation).
-Determining whether test optional is attractive to the college requires more structure on the environment.
-We turn to an extended example in \autoref{sec:AA}, where we study how affirmative-action regulations affect a college's preference over test-score regimes.
-Our interest stems from the US Supreme Court cases on college admissions, which resulted in the Court severely limiting race-conscious admissions.
+Determining the college's preferred testing regime requires more structure on the environment.
+We show that, under mild conditions, for any fixed imputation rule, the college is worse off under test optional if either the social-pressure intensity is low or the college's preferences are similar to society's.
+We use this result to discuss the recent reversal by a few colleges---e.g., \href{https://president.dartmouth.edu/news/2024/02/reactivating-satact-requirement-dartmouth-undergraduate-admissions}{Dartmouth} and \href{https://hub.jhu.edu/2024/08/16/undergrad-admissions-standardized-test-requirement/}{John Hopkins}---to test mandatory.

-Our extended example considers a college with affirmative-action preferences: conditional on all other characteristics (test scores and some non-test observables), it also has preferences over a student's group membership, e.g., their race.
-Society has the same preferences as the college over other characteristics, but its preferences are group-neutral.
-Our specification is such that when affirmative action is allowed---the college can condition its admissions rule on group membership---the college will choose the test-mandatory regime.
-The college can use different score thresholds for admitting students of different groups, and it values test scores enough to outweigh the disagreement cost.
-If affirmative action is banned, however, then the college may switch to \emph{test blind}.\footnote{Test blind is when students simply cannot submit tests scores, or the college ignores test scores entirely.
-In our model, this is equivalent to test optional in which non-submission is imputed as the highest test score.} The intuition is that if students in the college's favored group have lower test scores, then the college values tests less when it cannot condition on group membership, and so it now prefers to go test blind to reduce disagreement costs.
-We discuss how banning affirmative action may thus backfire: society prefers the college use tests but not use group membership in admissions, but society may be better off when the college uses both rather than neither.
+Towards further insight on restricted imputation, we also discuss an extended example in \autoref{sec:AA}.
+There, we study how the college's choice of testing regime can depend on whether affirmative action---that is, an admission rule that directly conditions on race---is allowed.
+Our interest stems from the public and legal debate around the use of affirmative action in the US, culminating in the 2023 Supreme Court ruling that severely limited race-based admissions.
+In the example, we show that banning affirmative action can push a college from preferring test mandatory to preferring {test blind}.\footnote{Test blind is when students simply cannot submit tests scores, or the college ignores test scores entirely.
+In our model, this is equivalent to test optional in which non-submission is imputed as the highest test score.} The intuition is that if students in the college's favored group have lower test scores, then the college values tests less when it cannot condition on group membership.
+We explain how a ban on affirmative action may thus ``backfire'' on society, which prefers that the college be test mandatory.